The trailers pull absolutely no punches in the Go Mad from the Isolation

 - As darkly comic as the scene where Wake curses Winslow is, it's also quite scary.
 The way Wake is shot, looming over the camera framed by shadows, makes him barely look human.
-The monologue, although hilariously over the top, is still genuinely chilling and Wake becomes more and more serious the longer it goes on to the point that Winslow looks frightened, and by the time he's finished Wake looks to be scaring himself with the horrors he's invoking.
+The monologue, although hilariously over the top, is still genuinely chilling and Wake becomes more and more serious the longer it goes on to the point that Winslow looks frightened, and by the time he's finished Wake's face has shifted from furious anger to fear and awe, as though he's scaring himself with the horrors he's invoking.

 !
 Hark!
 Triton!
 Hark!
 Bellow!
 Bid Our Father, the Sea-King

 arise from the depths full foul in His fury